windmill-labs/windmilldocs/docs/openflow.md

 - `forloopflow`: Trigger for-loops that will iterate over a list and trigger one flow per element.
 The list is built evaluating the javascript expression inside `iterator` taking `result` as an input being the result of the previous module.
-For instance in Windmill, most flows use the iterator `result.res1` and expect the previous step to return a list.
-The flow triggered will take as an input the embedding flow inputs, the entire result of the previous step and `_value` and `_index` as respectively the value being iterated and its corresponding index.
+For instance in Windmill, most flows use the iterator `result` and expect the previous step to return a list.
+The flow triggered will take as an input the embedding flow inputs, and
+  `iter.value` and `iter.index` as respectively the value being iterated and its corresponding index.

 Et voilà, we have completed our tour of OpenFlow.